Heritage Preservation Commission Heritage Preservation Commission

 Any other exterior change

-(Note that this includes some work that would not require other permits from the local government.
+(Note that this includes some work that would not require other local governments.
 That is, the requirement for a building permit is NOT a test for whether a COA is required.)

 Please refer to the Design Guideline Resource (available in the folder below) for recommendations on exterior building materials, mass and scale, building heights, lighting, windows, fences, landscapes and demolition.